shiv-creative/hello-world/README.md

 # hello-world

-I am a designer in the making currently studying Advertising and Brand design.
+I am a creative currently studying how to programme.